-Lecturers: S. Grutzmacher (Faculty Research Associate & Extension Family Specialist, Maryland Extension), L. Hoskins, W. Knight, E. Maring (Faculty Research Associate & Family Life Specialist, Maryland Extension), K.Van Putten-Gardner, C. Schull, K. Tripp, R. Zeiger
+Lecturers: S. Grutzmacher (Research Assistant Professor & Extension Family Specialist, Maryland Extension), L. Hoskins, W. Knight, E. Maring (Research Assistant Professor & Family Life Specialist, Maryland Extension), K.Van Putten-Gardner, C. Schull, K. Tripp, R. Zeiger

 Adjunct Associate Professors: K. Schoendorf (Adjunct Assoc Prof)

 Professors Emeriti: N. Gaylin (Professor Emeritus), N. Myricks (Professor Emeritus), S. Randolph (Assoc Prof Emerita), R. Rubin (Associate Professor Emeritus)